CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

     the automatic generation to work, the :py:attr:`vhdl_autodoc_source_path` configuration option must be set to point to a valid directory containing VHDL sources describing the target entity.
-See  :ref:`autodoc_usage` for further instruction on how the source must be set up
+See  :ref:`autodoc_usage` for further instruction on how the source must be set up.

+.. rst:directive:: vhdl:autopackage

+    Automatically generates a documentation for a package.
+Has one required argument, the name of the package to document.
+For the automatic generation to work, the :py:attr:`vhdl_autodoc_source_path` configuration option must be set to point to a valid directory containing VHDL sources defining the target package.
+See :ref:`autodoc_usage` for further instructions on how the source must be set up.

 .. rst:directive:: vhdl:autoports